gmtprime/njord/README.md

     + `:args` - Name of the variables of the endpoint function.
     + `:protocol` - Module where the protocol is defined.
     + `:state_getter` - Function to get or generate the state of every request.
+    + `process_url` - Function to be used when processing the URL.
+    + `process_headers` - Function to be used when processing the headers.
+    + `process_body` - Function to be used when processing the body.
+    + `process_response_headers` - Function to be used when processing the response headers.
+    + `process_response_body` - Function to be used when processing the response body.
+    + `process_status_code` - Function to be used when processing the status code of the response.

 And when calling the genererated function there are other aditional options:
   * `:params` - Parameters of the HTTP request as a `Keyword` list.